scala/scala/spec/05-classes-and-objects.md

 If the object ´c´ already has a [matching](#definition-matching) `apply` (or `unapply`) member, no new definition is added.
 The definition of `apply` is omitted if class ´c´ is `abstract`.

+It will not be modified to extend Function if the existing definition doesn't extend it.

 If the case class definition contains an empty value parameter list, the `unapply` method returns a `Boolean` instead of an `Option` type and